hbend1li/barracuda/README.md

 ## rationale

-i was using fail2ban since quite a long time, but i was a bit frustrated by it's cpu consumption and all its heavy default configuration.
+i was using fail2ban since quite a long time, but i was a bit frustrated by its cpu consumption and all its heavy default configuration.

 in my view, a security-oriented program should be simple to configure (`sudo` is a very bad example!)